-As at 31 December 2023, to the best knowledge of the Company and the Directors, the following persons (not being Directors or chief executives of the Company) had interests and/or short positions in the shares and underlying shares of the Company, which were required to be disclosed to the Company pursuant to the provisions of Divisions 2 and 3 of Part XV of the SFO, or required to be entered into the register mentioned under Section 336 of the SFO:
+As at 31 December 2024, to the best knowledge of the Company and the Directors, the following persons (not being Directors or chief executives of the Company) had interests and/or short positions in the shares and underlying shares of the Company, which were required to be disclosed to the Company pursuant to the provisions of Divisions 2 and 3 of Part XV of the SFO, or required to be entered into the register mentioned under Section 336 of the SFO:

-Name of Shareholder Capacity/Nature of interest Number of shares held Percentage of shareholdings (Note 1) White Dynasty BVI (Note 2) Beneficial owner 346,944,000 57.82% White Empire BVI [Note 2] Interest of a controlled corporation 346,944,000 57.82% White Legend BVI (Note 3) Beneficial owner 64,944,000 10.82% Mrs. Bai (Note 4) Beneficiary of a discretionary trust 346,944,000 57.82% Ms. Zhang Lindi ^(Note 5) Interest of spouse 346,944,000 57.82% Ms. Gan Xuelin (Note 6) Interest of spouse 64,944,000 10.82% Hwabao Trust Co., Ltd. Trustee 62,160,000 10.36%
+Name of Shareholder Capacity/Nature of interest Number of shares held Percentage of shareholdings (Note 1) White Dynasty BVI [Note 2] Beneficial owner 346,944,000 57.82% White Empire BVI [Note 2] Interest of a controlled corporation 346,944,000 57.82% White Legend BVI [Note 3] Beneficial owner 64,944,000 10.82% Mrs. Bai (Note 4) Beneficiary of a discretionary trust 346,944,000 57.82% Ms. Gan Xuelin (Note 5) Interest of spouse 64,944,000 10.82% Hwabao Trust Co., Ltd. Trustee 62,160,000 10.36%

-- 1. As at 31 December 2023, the Company had a total number of 599,999,989 shares in issue. - 2.
+- 1. As at 31 December 2024, the Company had a total number of 599,999,989 shares in issue. - 2.
 White Dynasty BVI was wholly-owned by White Empire BVI, hence White Empire BVI was deemed to be interested in the shares owned by White Dynasty BVI under the SFO.
 White Empire BVI was the trustee for the family trust established for the benefit of Mr. Bai Guohua, Mrs. Bai and other beneficiaries to be nominated by the trustee from time to time.
 Mr. Bai was the settlor of the Family Trust. - 3.
 White Legend BVI was wholly-owned by Mr. Bai Wukui in the capacity of a legal beneficial owner.
 Since Mr. Bai Wukui had a controlling interest in White Legend BVI, Mr. Bai Wukui was deemed to be interested in the shares held by White Legend BVI under the SFO. - 4.
 Mrs. Bai was the wife of Mr. Bai.
 Since Mrs. Bai was a beneficiary of the Family Trust, Mrs. Bai was deemed to be interested in the shares held by White Dynasty BVI under the SFO. - 5.
-Ms. Zhang Lindi was the wife of Mr. Bai Guohua.
-Since Mr. Bai Guohua was a beneficiary of the Family Trust, Mr. Bai Guohua was deemed to be interested in the shares held by White Dynasty BVI under the SFO, therefore, Ms. Zhang Lindi was deemed to be interested in the shares held by White Dynasty BVI under the SFO. - 6.
 Ms. Gan Xuelin is the wife of Mr. Bai Wukui.
 Since Mr. Bai Wukui was deemed to be interested in the shares held by White Legend BVI under the SFO, therefore, Ms. Gan Xuelin was deemed to be interested in the shares held by White Legend BVI.

-As at 31 December 2023, save as disclosed above, the Company was not aware of any other persons (other than Directors and chief executives of the Company) who had interests and/or short positions in the shares or underlying shares of the Company, which were required to be disclosed to the Company pursuant to the provisions of Divisions 2 and 3 of Part XV of the SFO, or required to be entered into the register mentioned under Section 336 of the SFO.
+As at 31 December 2024, save as disclosed above, the Company was not aware of any other persons (other than Directors and chief executives of the Company) who had interests and/or short positions in the shares or underlying shares of the Company, which were required to be disclosed to the Company pursuant to the provisions of Divisions 2 and 3 of Part XV of the SFO, or required to be entered into the register mentioned under Section 336 of the SFO.